mi66mc/e8bit_emulator/README.md

 ## Tips

+- Use the `CTS` instruction to clear the terminal screen and `CLS` to clear virtual screen.
 - Use the `MOD` instruction to easily check for even/odd numbers or perform modular arithmetic.
 - The `CMP` instruction is useful for conditional branching with `JZ` and `JNZ`.
 - Use `PRINTCH` for ASCII output and `PRINT` for numeric output.